Launching soon. Founders pricing locked in.

 Tuned for Qwen, by design

 Qwen is the engine underneath, so the harness is shaped around how Qwen behaves.
-Open-source alternatives like DeepSeek and Kimi run through the same harness via OpenRouter — first-class second seat — and you can swap any specialist over to them per row.
+Open-source alternatives like DeepSeek and Kimi run through the same harness via OpenRouter as first-class second seats.
+Swap any specialist over to them per row.

 Auto-review

 When the builder auto-commits, a separate cross-family reviewer scans the diff.
-It flags anything off and leaves clean turns alone.
+It flags what it spots and leaves clean turns alone.
 Swap the reviewer's model from Settings → Specialists.

 Self-driving UI